bigfloppa234/Dopamine/README.md

 A rootless semi-untethered jailbreak for iOS 15.0 - 16.5.1 (arm64e) and iOS 15.0 - 16.6.1 (arm64).
 More details will follow here soon.

 Official website / download: https://ellekit.space/dopamine/

+(fork to enable github actions workflow. not responsible for any damage that may occur.)